-The wild cattle of Sibu Island!
+1. The wild cattle of Pulau Sibu!

-It was not a terrible idea, except that animal husbandry isn’t really a culture on the island.
+It was not a terrible economic idea, except that animal husbandry isn’t really a culture on the island.
 So in the end the cattle were just left to range free.

-So on balance, even though nobody was interested in the cows for meat and milk, the people still prefer for them to stick around!
+So on balance, even though nobody was interested in the cows for meat and milk, the people still prefer for them to stick around – for the fertiliser!

-The tropical sheep of Sibu Island!
+2. The tropical sheep of Pulau Sibu!

 So I asked my friend about that.
 He chalked it up to yet another agricultural scheme that didn’t quite take off as intended.